Keyboard shortcuts

 forge install

-2. Create a .env file in the contracts directory:
+2. Create a .env file in the project root.
+See this guide for more details on these environment variables:

 # example .env file